vvksdatta/capabilityTool/README.md

 Further, the main method of dropwizard project spins up an HTTP server using [Jetty](http://www.eclipse.org/jetty/).
 This server hosts all the Web pages and other static files associated with the client-side interface of the application(front-end).

 **Users**
+The Application's design is oriented towards the practices of managers.
+Multiple managers can create profiles and access this Web application.

+Prerequisites for running the Web application
+---
+* jre 1.8
+* postgreSQL
+* Redmine
+* Maven
+* Chrome or  Fire-Fox Web browser

 How to start the wiptool application
 ---